How to Prevent Colostomy Bag Ballooning

-Ostomy bag ballooning is one of the few but surmountable colostomy pouch problems you will encounter occasionally if you don’t take note of what you ingest.
-It is a condition that every colostomy patient must learn to cope with, manage, and accept as something that occurs in the daily life of ostomates.
+Ostomy bag ballooning is a problem you may occasionally encounter if you don’t take note of what you ingest.
+It is a common condition that every colostomy patient must learn to cope with, manage, and accept.
+It is, however, surmountable, and in this article I will tell you how.

 How Does It Happen?